 Safety

 Botswana has very little crime.
-In our opinion, Moremi Game Reserve is safe to visit, especially when on an organized tour.
-Self-drive visitors should plan their trip carefully and bring a lot of water, food supplies and fuel.
+In our opinion, Moremi Game Reserve is safe to visit, especially on an organized tour.
+Self-drive visitors don’t generally encounter any problems in Moremi.
+When traveling independently, you should plan your trip carefully and bring a lot of water, food supplies and fuel.

-For up-to-date information about traveling in Moremi and Botswana in general, you can check the travel advisories (see the ‘Safety & Security –Botswana’ link below).
+For up-to-date information about traveling in Moremi and Botswana in general, check the government travel advisories (see the ‘Governments’ Travel Advice for Botswana’ link below).

 Malaria & Vaccinations

-Your travel clinic will provide you with advice and recommendations on which vaccinations are considered necessary for a Botswana safari.
-Moremi Game Reserve lies in a high-risk malaria zone, so all visitors are strongly recommended to take antimalarials.
-Basic precautions include using insect repellent (containing at least 30% DEET) and wearing long sleeves and trousers in the evening when mosquitoes are active.
+Moremi lies in a high-risk malaria zone, so it’s strongly recommended for visitors to take antimalarial medication.
+Basic precautions include using insect repellent (with at least 30% DEET) and wearing long sleeves and trousers in the evening when mosquitoes are most active.
 The risk of malaria in Botswana is highest in the rainy season.
+Your travel clinic will provide you with advice on which vaccinations are recommended for a Botswana safari.

 Wildlife Viewing

-Wildlife viewing in Moremi Game Reserve is generally very safe.
+Wildlife viewing is generally very safe.
 When on an organized safari, your guide will give you safety instructions.
-When on a self-drive safari, you need to take note of the reserve’s rules and regulations.
-It is essential to stay in your car – except in areas that are clearly designated for leaving your vehicle.
+On a self-drive safari, take note of the reserve’s rules and regulations.
+It is essential to stay in your car, except in areas that are designated for leaving your vehicle or where it is clearly safe to do so.
+Please note that campsites in Moremi Game Reserve are unfenced.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.